Jamesy-Pie

 The red-blazed access trail from the road actually isn’t even in the James Property.
 It’s just an easement to get there.
 The boys and I made relatively quick work of the trail, despite some overgrowth here and there.

 Once into James-land, the trail becomes a dirt road.
 Heading left (north) leads to… I’m not sure, but I’d guess civilization.
-There are lots of power lines and transmission stations (or whatever) around there, and I these these roads are for access.
+There are lots of power lines and transmission stations (or whatever) around there, and I think these roads are for access.

 We headed right (south) and uphill.
 There’s just nothing like hiking through a deciduous forest in the middle of October in New England.
 I love it.
 And the boys seemed to enjoy themselves here as well.
 Even if there’s really no payoff at all.